Gone With The....

 ★★★★☆

 I absolutely loved OpenCL Compute!
 It completely changed my perspective on OpenCL.
-At first I wasn't sure about High‑Performance Computing, but by chapter 3 I was completely hooked.
-The way the author explains C++ Programming is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Programming.
+At first I wasn't sure about Parallel Programming, but by chapter 3 I was completely hooked.
+The way the author explains Parallel Programming is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in GPU Computing.
 What I appreciated most was how the book made High‑Performance Computing feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★